tylermorganwall/rayimage/README.md

 ![](man/figures/unnamed-chunk-3-2.png)<!-- -->

-We can add a camera vignette effect, titles, and overlays (not shown here):
+We can add a camera vignette effect, titles, and add overlays (not shown here):

 ``` r